 A sales territory plan refers to the strategic organization of sales territories with the goal of maximizing productivity and revenue.
 Through effective sales territory management, businesses can prevent overlap between field representatives, saving time and money.
-Sales territories target specific regions, industries, customers and opportunities, while also aligning sales teams with their prospects.
+Sales territories target specific regions, industries, customers and opportunities, while also allowing sales teams to identify prospects within their sales territories.
 Most importantly, sales territory planning empowers businesses to set realistic goals and more easily track their progress.
 Well tracked progress allows businesses to replicate their success.
 Learn more about how to plan sales territories and how sales territory mapping leads to accelerated sales growth.

 Benefits Of Sales Territory Planning